-This ribbon has excellent receptor multi-compatibility, very high resistance to scratches, smear, smudge and some moderate chemicals.
+This ribbon has excellent receptor multi-compatibility, and very high resistance to scratches, smears, smudges, and some moderate chemicals.
 It offers very good printing quality at high speeds and heat resistance up to 100°C.

 Printing is possible on many kinds of synthetics (PVC, PET, PE, PP), as well as on matt and high gloss coated papers.

-Printed image offers a good heat resistance up to 180°C.
+The printed image offers good heat resistance up to 180°C.

-Most printer manufacturers offer ribbon/label combinations which are known to work well together, which is particularly important as some combinations produce no image at all.
-Plastic labels with resin ribbons will survive outside in full sunlight, can stand immersion in water and may be resistant to chemicals and oils dependent on type.
+Most printer manufacturers offer ribbon/label combinations that are known to work well together, which is particularly important as some combinations produce no image at all.
+Plastic labels with resin ribbons will survive outside in full sunlight, can stand immersion in water, and may be resistant to chemicals and oils dependent on type.